CyberAMS/CarND-Traffic-Sign-Classifier-Project/180812_StAn_Traffic_Sign_Classifier_writeup.md

 ### 2. Exploring the inside of the model

-In order to visualize the weights in the convolutional layers of my neural network, I evaluated the model with the average *Stop* sign image from the training data set.
+In order to visualize the weights in the convolutional layers of my neural network, I evaluated the model with the average *Stop* sign image from the training data set using the function `outputFeatureMap`.

 ![alt text][image19]